Abnormal Fetal Position and Presentation

 Management of brow presentation

-Infants who assume a brow presentation early in labor may spontaneously move into a more optimal position during the delivery process.
-Additionally, safe delivery in brow presentation may be possible if the infant is unusually small and/or the mother’s pelvic opening is unusually large.
+Infants in brow presentation early in labor may spontaneously move into a safer position during the delivery process.
+Safe delivery in brow presentation may be possible if the infant is small and/or the mother’s pelvic opening is large.
 For these reasons, physicians occasionally recommend vaginal delivery of infants in brow presentation.

 Labor induction or augmentation with the drug Pitocin (synthetic oxytocin) is very dangerous in cases of brow presentation.
-Pitocin can lead to excessive uterine contractions, which can put pressure on the infant’s head and cut off their oxygen supply; this is especially risky when safe fetal descent is already compromised, such as in cases of brow presentation.
+Pitocin can lead to excessive uterine contractions.
+The contractions can put pressure on the infant’s head and cut off their oxygen supply.
+In cases of brow presentation, usage of Pitocin is risky when the baby is not positioned for safe delivery.

 Complications of brow presentation